flatcar-archive/flatcar-docs/etcd/getting-started-with-etcd.md

 The HTTP-based API is easy to use.
 This guide will show both `etcdctl` and `curl` examples.

-From a Container Linux machine, set a key `message` with value `Hello`:
+From a CoreOS Container Linux machine, set a key `message` with value `Hello`:

 ```sh
 $ etcdctl set /message Hello